KeyanSong/431-2018/slides/class23/README.md

 ## Today's Main Example

-Today, we'll be working with a new data set, that comes from the WOMAN-ETAC trial, of the effect of tranexamic acid on coagulation and fibrinolysis in adult women with postpartum hemorrhage.
-The women were measured at baseline, and again after exposure to either tranexamic acid or placebo until follow-up was completed (death, discharge from hospital, or 42 days, whichever comes first.)
+Today, we'll be working with a new data set from the WOMAN-ETAC trial, of the effect of tranexamic acid on coagulation and fibrinolysis in adult women with postpartum hemorrhage.
+The women's blood samples were measured at baseline, and then again 30 minutes after the first dose of either tranexamic acid or placebo and then measured again at follow-up (death, discharge from hospital, or 42 days, whichever comes first.)
+The WOMAN-ETAC study involves women delivering at the University College Hospital, Ibadan, in Nigeria.

 The WOMAN-ETAC trial is a substudy of the WOMAN trial.
 The main result of [the WOMAN trial, as reported in a 2017 Open Access article in The Lancet](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(17)30638-4/fulltext) was that:

 > ...
 (TXA) reduces death due to bleeding in women with post-partum haemorrhage with no adverse effects.
 When used as a treatment for postpartum haemorrhage, tranexamic acid should be given as soon as possible after bleeding onset.

-- Here are a few key terms you might want to know from a clinical perspective.
+- Here are a few key terms you might want to know:
     - Hemorrhage = substantial bleeding, usually from a ruptured blood vessel
     - Postpartum = after vaginal delivery or cesarean section delivery of a baby
     - Coagulation = the process of blood changing to a solid or semi-solid state, forming a clot
     - Fibrinolysis = enzyme breakdown in blood clots (prevents clots from growing and becoming problematic)
     - Tranexamic Acid (abbreviated TXA) - medication used to prevent or treat excessive blood loss (in this case, it was injected)
     - D-dimer concentration = a D-dimer is a small protein fragment present in the blood after a clot breaks down.
 It is determined through a blood test, measured in mg/liter.
 Higher levels indicate more trouble.
     - Prothrombin time, the INR (International Normalized Ratio) and the Activated Partial Thromboplastin time are assays which evaluate coagulation.
 Each measure is used to describe the clotting tendency of blood.
+(In the real study, these are secondary outcomes).
 - The data are available through the FREEBIRD project at https://ctu-app.lshtm.ac.uk/freebird/ (registration required) and were posted there by researchers at the London School of Hygiene and Tropical Medicine on 2018-07-27.
 - I'll also provide [the PubMed link to the paper describing the study design](https://www.ncbi.nlm.nih.gov/pubmed/28317031) for your reference.
 - Today, we'll use the WOMAN - ETAC substudy to focus on 8 key steps that you'll be doing in many regression analyses, especially in Homework 8 and in Project Study 2.